bekikal/alx-system_engineering-devops/README.md

-This is file and forder permision scropting project.
+This is file and forder permision scropting project:.